benoom/SingleScreenP1/README.md

 * Android Support Repository v27.1.1

 ## Getting Started
-This sample uses the Gradle build system.
+This project uses the Gradle build system.
 To build this project, use the "gradlew build" command or use "Import Project" in Android Studio.

 ## Contributing and Support
 Patches are encouraged, and may be submitted by forking this project and submitting a pull request through GitHub.